WorkTime – monitoring software

 Workstations/ company devices: Employers are allowed to monitor workstations and company-owned devices as long as there are legitimate reasons behind it.

-Employee handbook: All employers must create a comprehensive employee handbook that will include both mandatory and recommended policies.
+Handbook: All employers must create a comprehensive handbook that will include both mandatory and recommended policies.
 Handbooks must explain in detail what employees are permitted or not allowed to do in the workplace.
 Employers must update handbooks if employment laws or policies change.

 New York employee monitoring laws (simplified)